Hakeemmidan/simple_payments_mock_api/README.md

     - This way we don't automatically pull breaking changes on `bundle update`
 - Versioned API
   - Semantic versioning with MAJOR and MINOR versions specified for endpoints
     - PATCH not specified because user doesn't need to specify version for bug fixes.
-They can assume that theses happen in the background.
+They (bug fixes) can assumed to happen in the background via ticket resolutions.
   - Read more about semantic versioning [here](https://semver.org/)
 - [OpenAPI](https://swagger.io/specification/) compliant endpoints
   - All API endpoits have OpenAPI specs